mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 In these examples, the algorithms run until the specified number of iterations is reached.

 !!! note "Info"
-    We recommend that the reader refer to the tutorial on [AC Power Flow Analysis](@ref ACPowerFlowTutorials), where we explain the implementation of the methods and algorithm structures in detail.
+    For implementation details, see the tutorial on [AC Power Flow Analysis](@ref ACPowerFlowTutorials), which explains the methods and algorithm structures.

 ---

 ##### Breaking the Iterative Process
-We can terminate the iterative process using the [`mismatch!`](@ref mismatch!(::AcPowerFlow{<:NewtonRaphson})) function.
+The iterative process can be terminated using the [`mismatch!`](@ref mismatch!(::AcPowerFlow{<:NewtonRaphson})) function.
 The following code shows an example of how to use the function to break out of the iteration loop:
 ```@example ACPowerFlowSolution
 @voltage(pu, rad, V) # hide
 analysis = newtonRaphson(system)